Lemon-Basil Chicken Rotini

 - Add mushrooms and carrots to same skillet; cook and stir until tender.
 Add garlic; cook 1 minute longer.
 Stir in broth, cream cheese and lemon juice; stir until cheese is melted.

 - Drain rotini; add to vegetable mixture.
-Stir in chicken, peas, Parmesan cheese, basil, lemon peel, salt, pepper and pepper flakes; heat through.
-Yield: 6 servings.
+Stir in chicken, peas, Parmesan cheese, basil, lemon zest, salt, pepper and pepper flakes; heat through.